 Postcard from Tel Aviv is a video done in a technique I developed – a digital collage.

-In the horizon I have placed the Jaffa mosque, interrupted by a construction crane with a gigantic teddy bear hung on its body.
-Inspired by the colonial postcards of the German Kaiser Wilhelm II’s visit to Palestine in late 19th century, h, my digital postcard creates a timeless time that combines the past and the future into an impossible present.
+In the horizon, I have placed the Jaffa mosque, interrupted by a construction crane with a gigantic teddy bear hung on its body.
+Inspired by the colonial postcards of the German Kaiser Wilhelm II’s visit to Palestine in the late 19th-century, my digital postcard creates a timeless time that combines the past and the future into an impossible present.

 Postcard from Tel Aviv was made with the support of Outset Contemporary Art Fund - Young International Artist Award.